 - Talent Attraction: Integrating operations with new digital technologies have enabled the OFSE industry to once again be attractive to new talent.
 Digital automation and multi-skilling are making OFSE companies the employer destination of choice for top talent in areas such as digital, technology and commercial.

-To operate successfully in the current environment, integrating operations with technical and commercial aspects will be critical.
+Integration and Value Creation operations with technical and commercial aspects will be critical.
 A number of oil and gas companies have already set net-zero-emissions targets, and to empower this transition, operators and OFSEs will have to work together by integrating their value chain: first, to build a resilient and sustainable core hydrocarbon business, and second, to develop a new operating model that will succeed in low-carbon environment.